Maxie Jones: Casting

 I was absolutely terrified, because I didn't know that I was auditioning for the role of Maxie the day before, and they kind of came out of the room after the audition and they're like, 'OK, by the way, it's the role of Maxie - you have a two-hour orientation, it starts right now. [...]
 And then I just remember sitting in my dressing room the next morning, having memorized 30 pages but being freaked out, and I remember thinking, 'There were two other girls at the callback, and I bet that they would want to do this role, and I don't know if I can do it, and I'm so scared.'
 I'm sitting in my dressing room sweating, and I remember thinking, 'I should go up to casting and just tell them to give it to one of the other girls, because I don't know if I can do this.'
 And then I Googled it, and it was all over Google that I was the replacement, and I was like, 'Oh God, I'm stuck!
 I'm stuck!
 I'm stuck!'

 In May 2016, it was reported that Storms would again take temporary leave from the role; actress Molly Burnett was cast in the role.
 Burnett assumed the role on July 5, 2016, and departed nearly a month later on July 29, 2016.
 Storms returned in the role on August 3, 2016.

 In March 2017, it was reported that Storms would take a third temporary leave from the role; with the role not being recast during this latest absence.
 Storms began her hiatus on February 16, 2017.
 In June 2017, it was reported that Storms would be returning to the role as Maxie following her hiatus with the show, airing on July 24, 2017.
 In May 2018, it was announced that Burnett would once again step-in for Storms.
 Burnett appeared on June 1 and 4, 2018.

-During the December 27, 2023, episode Nicole Paggi pinch-hit for Storms.
+During the December 27, 2023, episode Nicole Paggi temporarily played the role instead of Storms.
 She further appeared in the January 5, 2024, episode.
 On July 3, 2025, Paggi returned to the role; according to TV Insider, she will appear in two additional episodes on July 30 and August 13; per the report, Storms is set to resume the role during the week of August 18.
-In response to Paggi's return, Storms told Soap Opera Digest she was "taken aback" by the decision, but was happy to know that Maxie would still be included on the canvas in her absence On July 7, she addressed her absence on Instagram, explaining she had relocated to Tennessee; she further detailed she had filmed her final scenes for the year as Maxie, and hoped to be back on set by the end of the year in what she teased as a "kind of incredible" storyline.
+In response to Paggi's return, Storms told Soap Opera Digest she was "taken aback" by the decision, but was happy to know that Maxie would still be included on the canvas in her absence.
+On July 7, she addressed her absence on Instagram, explaining she had relocated to Tennessee; she further detailed she had filmed her final scenes for the year as Maxie, and hoped to be back on set by the end of the year in what she teased as a "kind of incredible" storyline.
 She also addressed her status with the soap would remain unchanged, despite her relocation.